jfrog/jfrog-apps-config/README.md

 # JFrog Applications Config

-The source code scanning configuration file is aimed to define the rules and settings for our source code scanning tools.
-Its purpose is to streamline and standardize the configuration process for source code scanning across JFrog products.
+The JFrog Applications Config schema is used to define the configuration schema used by some for the JFrog applications, such as JFrog CLI, JFrog Frogbot and the JFrog IDE integrations.
+This configuration schema is used to define the rules and settings for the JFrog source code scanning tools.

 By consolidating the relevant settings, rules and policies into a single file, developers and security teams can easily manage and update scanning configurations, ensuring consistent and effective code analysis.